quicwg/base-drafts/draft-ietf-quic-http.md

 : N/A

 HTTP_STREAM_CREATION_ERROR (0x0D):
-: The endpoint detected that its peer created a unidirectional stream that it will not accept.
+: The endpoint detected that its peer created a stream that it will not accept.

 Reserved (0x0E):
 : N/A